How to Clean Spilled Milk on Carpet & Fabric

 Regardless of the old adage about not crying over spilled milk, it does require attention, and the sooner, the better.
-The instant that milk has penetrated your carpet or fabric it begins to curdle and turn sour — and in addition to the unpleasant odor it creates, it can also cause staining which may be difficult to remove.
+The instant that milk penetrates your carpet or fabric it begins to curdle and turn sour — and in addition to the unpleasant odor it creates, it can cause staining that may be difficult to remove.

 Depending on how deep the pile is, the amount of the spill, and the length of time that has passed, the milk may have had time to absorb deep into the fibers and underlayment.
 If you suspect this is the case, apply pressure to the area to force the milk up out of the padding below and onto your cloth or towel.

-Begin working from the outer edge of the spill towards the center, and gently blot and then wipe the stain.
+Begin working from the outer edge of the spill towards the center and gently blot and then wipe the stain.
 Rinse your sponge or cloth frequently until the water runs clear, and finish by rinsing one last time before drying the area with a clean, dry cloth.

 How to Get Milk Smell Out of Carpet

 Sour milk has an unpleasant smell, but baking soda is a convenient odor-absorbing tool to always have on hand.
 Generously sprinkle baking soda onto the affected area, whether it is wet or dry, and leave it overnight.
 In the morning, vacuum the area thoroughly.

 If the milk spill occurs on your upholstered furniture like your couch, follow these steps: